-The Mitis and Mistigougèche Rivers are located at the heart of the Mitis River Zec territory.
-You can access them by following du Portage Road located in the municipality of Sainte-Angèle-de-Mérici.
-Furthermore, the Mistigougèche River is also accessible through the municipality of Les Hauteurs when you follow the Mistigougèche River Road.
+The Mitis and Mistigougèche rivers flow through the heart of the Zec Rivière Mitis territory.
+The latter can be reached by taking the Chemin du Portage from the municipality of Sainte-Angèle-de-Mérici.
+The Mistigougèche River is also accessible via the chemin de la rivière Mistigougèche in the municipality of Les Hauteurs.

-The territory is located in the Lower Saint-Lawrence, Mitis RCM, approximately:
+The territory is located in Bas-Saint-Laurent, in the MRC de La Mitis, about...

 - 584 kilometers from Montreal

 - 356 kilometers from Quebec City

 Annually, just over 1,200 salmon swim the rivers of the territory, of which just over half are madeleineaux.
 Captured downstream of the Mitis 2 hydroelectric dam, less than 2 kilometers from the mouth of the Mitis River, the salmon are transported nearly 10 kilometers by truck.
 At the end of this journey, in Sainte-Angèle-de-Mérici, they are released to continue their migration.

 Founded in 1993, the Zec Rivière Mitis is committed to sustainable development and respect for the priceless Atlantic salmon resource.
 A dedicated organization, recent investments, nearby amenities, tranquility, a landscape of valleys and waterfalls, live the Zec Rivière Mitis experience!
 For more details, visit our Facebook and Instagram pages or our website.